eroc123/obsidian-notes/Computer Science/13 - Data representation/User defined datatype definition.md

   - user-defined
   - keyterms
 ---
-- Datatype defined by a programmer (not built in)
+- Datatype defined by a programmer (not built in).
+Usually used for non object-oriented languages. (e.g. C and Assembly)

 ##### Advantages